Mariotek/better-understanding-of-javascript/README.md

 ### About the author

-This book is made by JafarRezaei([SayJeyHi](https://twitter.com/Sayjeyhi)), I read some JS books like YDNJS or eloquent JS, and they are really good.
-But I just want to make a Persian resource to my people who sanctions and other laws do not let them learn free and use open source.
+This book is written by JafarRezaei([SayJeyHi](https://twitter.com/Sayjeyhi)), I read some JS books like YDNJS or eloquent JS, and they are really good.
+But I just want to make a Persian resource for my people whose sanctions and other laws do not let them learn free and use open source.

 Feel free to contact me at [sayjeyhi@gmail.com](mailto:sayjeyhi@gmail.com), I will be glad to see your feedback.

 ### Print version

-🛍 If you like the book or want to use the physical one, [buy it](https://zarinp.al/242088) from [the Mariotek platform](http://mariotek.ir).
+We ran out of printed versions, we might prepare it again but there is no plan for this yet.

 <a href="https://zarinp.al/242088" target="_blank" align="center">
     <img src="./image-physical.png" width="700" alt="BetterUnderstanding of js book" />